Skip to Main Content

 Nearby Accommodations and Dining

-To make the most of your visit, consider staying overnight or dining locally.
+To take full advantage of your visit, consider staying overnight or dining locally.
 The Hilt Estate is located at 2240 Santa Rosa Road in Lompoc, in the heart of Santa Barbara County's wine country.
 While specific recommendations are not listed, the estate's position within the Sta.
 Rita Hills AVA and its proximity to the Santa Ynez Valley put a variety of lodging and dining options within reach.

 For a safe, relaxed trip, arrange transportation in advance.
 Options include a designated driver, wine tour service, or an overnight stay nearby.